Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Bures-Wasserstein IW-ELBO

-As $K$ increases, the SNR vanishes, implying that the relative variance of the Monte Carlo estimator with respect to the magnitude of the exact gradient diverges to infinity.
-This suggests that accurate estimation of the gradient \eqref{eq:Euclidean grad IW-ELBO} becomes increasingly challenging for large $K$.
+The SNR degenerates as $K$ increases, meaning that the relative standard deviation of the Monte Carlo estimator with respect to the magnitude of the exact gradient diverges to infinity.
+This implies that accurate estimation of the gradient \eqref{eq:Euclidean grad IW-ELBO} becomes increasingly challenging for large $K$.

-The Wasserstein gradient \eqref{eq:Wasserstein grad simple} of the IW-ELBO features a squared normalized importance weight term $( { w(z) }/{ \sum_{i=1}^{K-1} w(z_i) + w(z) } )^2$, in contrast to the linear term appearing in the standard Euclidean gradient \eqref{eq:Euclidean grad IW-ELBO}.
-This expression bears a close resemblance to the \emph{doubly-reparameterized gradient} of the IW-ELBO, derived in \cite{Tucker2019DoublyRG}. \cite{Tucker2019DoublyRG} demonstrated that the Monte Carlo estimator for the doubly-reparameterised gradient exhibits an SNR scaling of $O(\sqrt{MK})$, effectively mitigating the deterioration observed in the standard gradient.
-Remarkably, the Wasserstein gradient \eqref{eq:Wasserstein grad simple} of the IW-ELBO exhibits this same favorable SNR scaling.
+Observe that the Wasserstein gradient \eqref{eq:Wasserstein grad IW-ELBO} of the IW-ELBO features a squared normalized weight term $w(z_n)^2 / ( \sum_{i=1}^{K} w(z_i) )^2$.
+This is in stark contrast to the linear term appearing in the Euclidean gradient \eqref{eq:Euclidean grad IW-ELBO}.
+The squared expression bears a close resemblance to the \emph{doubly-reparameterized gradient} of the IW-ELBO, derived in \cite{Tucker2019DoublyRG}.
+They demonstrated that the Monte Carlo estimator for the doubly-reparameterized gradient exhibits an SNR scaling of $O(\sqrt{MK})$, effectively mitigating the deterioration shown for the standard gradient.
+Remarkably, the Wasserstein gradient \eqref{eq:Wasserstein grad IW-ELBO} of the IW-ELBO exhibits this same favorable SNR scaling.
 This implies that the precision of the Wasserstein gradient estimator improves as $K$ increases.

-Consider a Monte Carlo estimator of the Wasserstein gradient \eqref{eq:Wasserstein grad simple}, evaluated at an arbitrary location $z$, constructed from $M$ independent samples of the $K-1$ variables $z_1, \dots, z_{K-1}$.
-The Wasserstein gradient \eqref{eq:Wasserstein grad simple} evaluated at $z$ is a $d$-dimensional vector.
-Similarly to \cite{rainforth2018tighter}, to facilitate our analysis, we consider the SNR of the $i$-th coordinate of the Wasserstein gradient.
-Let $g^{i}_{M,K}(z)$ denote the $i$-th coordinate of this Monte Carlo estimator.
+We now formally establish the SNR scaling rate of the Wasserstein gradient \eqref{eq:Wasserstein grad IW-ELBO}.
+As in \Cref{rm: invariance}, since this Wasserstein gradient is invariant to the coordinate index $n$, it suffices to focus on $n = K$.
+Consider the Monte Carlo estimation of this gradient constructed from $M$ independent samples of the $K-1$ variables $z_1, \dots, z_{K-1}$.
+Here, the coordinatewise Wasserstein gradient \eqref{eq:Wasserstein grad IW-ELBO} evaluated at an arbitrary location $z$ is a $d$-dimensional vector.
+Similarly to \cite{rainforth2018tighter}, we consider the SNR of the $r$-th coordinate of the Wasserstein gradient at $z$ to streamline our analysis.
+By abuse of notation, let $g^{r}_{M,K}(z)$ denote the $r$-th coordinate of this Monte Carlo estimator.